Roy Raymond: Victoria's Secret

 For approximately a year after the sale to Wexner, Raymond stayed on as president of Victoria's Secret while working towards the start of his next company, an upscale store for children called My Child's Destiny.
 In 1984, Raymond personally invested $850,000 in the new venture.
 The business catered to professional couples and sold computer games, imported dolls and expensive toys in a single store in San Francisco and through mail order catalogues.
-Business at the store suffered due to a poor location with limited walk in traffic and due to a limited marketing strategy which focused on the wealthy, lending to an image of being elitist.
+Business at the store suffered due to a poor location with limited walk in traffic and due to a limited marketing strategy which focused on the wealthy, contributing to an image of being elitist.
 In 1986, the company was forced to file for chapter 11 bankruptcy.
 As Raymond had not incorporated the company, he was ultimately liable for the financial burden.
 He and his wife lost their homes (in San Francisco and Lake Tahoe) as well as their vehicles.
 He continued to generate business ideas and to work towards the launch of companies including a children's book store (Quinby's), a mail-order home-repair hardware business, and a company that produced wigs for those who had lost their hair due to cancer treatments.

-Raymond secured funding to launch Quinby's from Diane Disney Miller and Ron W. Miller but within two years he was bought out due to financial disputes.
+Raymond secured funding to launch Quinby's from Diane Disney Miller and Ron W. Miller, but within two years he was bought out due to financial disputes.